LENAX/quant-research/data-sync-tool/docs/task_executor_design.md

 ### Entities:

 - `Worker`: Responsible for executing tasks.
 Each worker communicates with the `SyncTaskExecutor` by sending the result of each task execution.
 The worker can handle multiple tasks concurrently.
 Each worker is capable of executing any task that is given to it, though the tasks are chosen based on a scheduling strategy.
-- `DatasetQueue`: A queue dedicated to storing sync tasks for a particular dataset.
+- `TaskQueue`: A queue dedicated to storing sync tasks for a particular dataset.
 It is bound to a `RateLimiter` that helps maintain the limits imposed by the data vendor.

 ### Value Objects: